 It’s an achievement which a year ago seemed as plausible as setting foot on Mars.
 The key factor has been the adoption of a growth mindset, which I first heard about at my child’s school last year.
 Little did the school realise that they had not only influenced my child’s attitude to learning, but my own behaviour changed too.

 Embracing a powerful mindset has impacted my success, in and out of work; I’m stronger, mentally and physically, I’m focused on my goals, I’ve developed better habits and I thrive off learning from others.
-I’m willing to learn, grow and improve image4constantly.
+I’m willing to learn, grow and improve constantly.

 My passion for entrepreneurship remains central to my business life and by setting and achieving goals in my personal life, I have experienced higher energy levels, improved self-belief and positivity, which has transferred into the workplace.
 It has had a profound effect on me personally and in business.